Energy Management Plan (Resource Efficiency Plan) for the State Finance Commission Building, 2601 North Lamar, Austin, Texas

 The costs of maintenance repairs and utilities are shared between the three agencies based on square footage occupation of the building.

-In addition to occupying a portion of the SFC Building, DOB also maintains four regional offices in the following cities: Houston, Lubbock, Arlington, and San Antonio.
+In addition to occupying a portion of the SFC Building, DOB also maintains four regional offices in the following cities: Houston, Lubbock, Dallas, and San Antonio.
 These offices are all in non-state owned space and comply with the rules as adopted by SECO.
-DOB and OCCC also lease a small amount of space at the Nob Hill Office Complex which is located across the street from the SFC Building.
+DOB and OCCC also lease space at the Nob Hill Office Complex which is located across the street from the SFC Building.
 These facilities also comply with the rules adopted by SECO.

-The SFC Building is supported by City of Austin Energy for electricity and water and by the Texas General Land Office for natural gas.
-Electricity is the main source of energy supporting normal applications including all air conditioning units and internal/ external lighting.
-Natural gas is used to heat the building and for hot water applications.
+The SFC Building is supported by City of Austin Energy for electricity and water and by the Texas General Land Office and Texas Gas Service for natural gas.
+Electricity is the main source of energy supporting SFC building systems including all air conditioning units and internal/ external lighting.
+Natural gas is used to heat the building and provide hot water.

-Below is a narrative summary of the overall goals, strategies, and desired outcomes for addressing utility use at the State Finance Commission Building.
+Below is a narrative summary of the overall goals, strategies, and desired outcomes for addressing utility use at the SFC Building.